last update: November 25, 2021

 Lake Ashinoko and Mount Fuji from Onshi-Hakone park

-It is an area formed during an eruption about 3000 years ago, characterized by several volcanic phenomena, sulphurous fumes and hot water springs.
+is an area formed during an eruption about 3000 years ago, characterized by various volcanic phenomena, including sulphurous vapors and hot springs.

-) that departs from Togendai and it takes 16 minutes to get to Owakudani.
-The ropeway then goes on to Sounzan
+) which leaves from Togendai and takes 16 minutes to climb up to Owakudani.
+The cable car then continues to Sounzan

 , from where you can take the Tozan cablecar